 The Committee receives input and advice from different advisers on specific topics during the year.
-Deloitte provided independent advice to the Committee during 2022.

 HAIL is not required to establish a Remuneration Committee at the entity level as it meets the exemption threshold criteria outlined in MIFIDPRU 7.1.4R.